TaurLab/ephraim_slamka_tax_distance/README.md

 Subjects and number of samples

-Each subject’s samples were collected on different days, but also collected on the same day.
-Some samples were also sequenced multiple times.
+Each subject’s samples were collected over several different days, but more than one sample was taken per day.
+It should be noted that some samples were also sequenced multiple times.

 <img src="README_files/figure-gfm/unnamed-chunk-3-1.png"
 style="width:100.0%" />